Ever wondered why your teeth ache? More often than not, this pain is caused by cavities; they’re small holes that form within a tooth.

 You already know that brushing, flossing, and using mouthwash are good for your teeth.
 But in your hectic daily life, it’s hard to remember to do these things.
 What memory tricks can you use to help your habits stick?

 Set your morning alarm slightly earlier so you have more time to take care of your teeth (even just 5 minutes will do).
 If you tend to be forgetful, paste a few sticky notes on your bathroom mirror.
 Or, place a calendar near the sink; for each day that you brush, floss, and use mouthwash, you can add a checkmark to that date.

 In Winnipeg, our tap water contains trace amounts of fluoride.
 This helps to remineralize teeth, strengthen the enamel, and improve the oral health of the general population

 But if you don’t like the taste of tap water, you can increase your fluoride intake in a few other ways: Use a toothpaste or mouthwash that’s infused with fluoride.
 Also, whenever you schedule a teeth cleaning, your dentist will apply a fluoride treatment to your teeth.

 Some patients are at a higher risk for developing cavities than others.
 This includes those who are pregnant, have certain medical conditions, or take medications that cause dry mouth.
 If you are in the higher risk group, you’ll need to be extra diligent to prevent cavities.

 You can’t reverse tooth decay without dental treatment.
 Is it time for your next teeth cleaning?
 Our team of experienced dentists can help.
-Improve your oral health by contacting EK Dental Group today.
+Improve your oral health by contacting our dental office in Winnipeg today.